shakfu/chuck-max/README.md

 make universal
 ```

+If you want build `chuck~` with the `WarpBuf` and `Faust` chugins, just enter `make full` instead of `make` in the build sequence above.

 If there's a need to update and re-build the external just type the following in the root of the project.
+7
 ```bash
 git pull
 make